Mysteries and a Library

 She peered into another room and scrunched her nose at the musty smell that wafted out.
 There wasn’t anything interesting visible and anything that was out was either covered in bed sheets or thick layers of dust.
 She coughed as some of the dust caught in her throat and moved on.

-As she walked, she realized just how little of the house she’d been in.
+As she continued her quest, she realized just how little of the house she’d been in.
 “How big is this place?” she wondered as she passed another unfamiliar hall.
 “Where is the library?”

 “Of course,” she mused.
 “They must not be opened very often.”